AzureHakua/LiveSplit.RabiRibi/README.md

 General Notes:
 ===
--Currently only works on version 1.99t of Rabi-Ribi (latest version) but version 1.65 is planned.
+-Currently only works on version 1.99t and 1.65 of Rabi-Ribi.
+It is being updated to work on version 2.00, but since this version is newly released, game updates may outspeed ASL updates.
--The default settings are 10TM ready for BunStrike routes (any difficulty should work).
+-The default settings are 10TM ready (any difficulty should work).
 -IGT is tracked automatically via T.Runtime.
 You can check this by right clicking > edit splits and checking the Game Time tab or by using the 'Alternative Timing Method' component of LiveSplit found here: http://livesplit.org/components/

 Regarding Boss Skips